 Certificate Program in Community Preparedness and Disaster Management

 The professional certificate program in community preparedness and disaster management is designed to provide students, as well as community leaders in emergency services (fire, law enforcement, EMS, 911 communications), public health, emergency management, health services, veterinary services, and all who prepare for and respond to disasters with the opportunity to enhance their knowledge of disaster management systems used to combat natural and man-made disasters, including terrorism.
-Students may take just one course, or opt for all 3 courses to complete the certificate.
+Residential students may take just one course, or opt for all 3 courses to complete the certificate.

 Courses for Graduate and Advanced Undergraduate Students

 420 Community and Public Health Security: Disasters, Terrorism, and Emergency Management (3).
 This course examines systems for emergency management at federal, state, and local levels.
 The roles of emergency management, health services, and public health in disaster management are also reviewed.
 Every other week, evening online sessions required with instructors.

 421 Community and Public Health Disasters: Agents of Action and Public Health Hazards (3).
 Permission of the instructor.
 This course covers biological, chemical, nuclear, and environmental agents that threaten public health.
 Offered to students in CPDM program only.

 422 Emergency Management I Analytic Methods (3).
 Introduction of analytical tools to assess, evaluate, map, and investigate disasters (including biological outbreaks).
 These tools will be used to improve planning and evaluation of disaster management programs.
 Every other week, evening online sessions required with instructors.

 423 Emergency Management II Disaster Management (3).
 Explores issues of preparedness, response, recovery, mitigation, and research in disaster management.
 Students will participate in evacuation decision-making, volunteer management, and the development of a disaster exercise.
 Every other week, evening online sessions required with instructors.